slint-ui/slint/api/python/README.md

 print("job count:", instance.PrinterJobQueue.job_count)
 ```

+**Note**: Global singletons are instantiated once per component.
+When declaring multiple components for `export` to Python,
+each instance will have their own instance of associated globals singletons.

 ### Setting and Invoking Callbacks

 [Callbacks](src/language/syntax/callbacks) declared in `.slint` files are visible as callable properties on the component instance.
 Invoke them